GoogleCloudPlatform/puppet-google-compute/README.md

 * `deprecated`: Output only.
   The deprecation status associated with this image.

+##### deprecated/deleted
+  An optional RFC3339 timestamp on or after which the state of this resource is intended to change to DELETED.
+This is only informational and the status will not change unless the client explicitly changes it.

+##### deprecated/deprecated
+  An optional RFC3339 timestamp on or after which the state of this resource is intended to change to DEPRECATED.
+This is only informational and the status will not change unless the client explicitly changes it.

+##### deprecated/obsolete
+  An optional RFC3339 timestamp on or after which the state of this resource is intended to change to OBSOLETE.
+This is only informational and the status will not change unless the client explicitly changes it.

+##### deprecated/replacement
+  The URL of the suggested replacement for a deprecated resource.
+  The suggested replacement resource must be the same kind of resource as the deprecated resource.

+##### deprecated/state
+  The deprecation state of this resource.
+This can be DEPRECATED, OBSOLETE, or DELETED.
+Operations which create a new resource using a DEPRECATED resource will return successfully, but with a warning indicating the deprecated resource and recommending its replacement.
+Operations which use OBSOLETE or DELETED resources will be rejected and result in an error.

 * `id`: Output only.
   The unique identifier for the resource.
 This identifier